 Steam was rising off of every surface as the sun hit it.
 Moss, the deck, the chairs, our neighbor’s cabin.
 I’ve really never seen anything like it.
 All shades of wood and brown and green with sparkling water drops and cottony white puffs of mist.
 I looked at all that and thought to myself, you know, how do you even do something like that justice?
 How do you share that?
 I don’t think you really can.
 You can try.
 But some things really just have to live in your experience.
 Then again, a camera helps.

 It is breathtaking and beautiful and the world is somehow all washed clean, just like after a rain in LA, but in a totally different way.
 The thin layer of ash that was clinging to this part of the world seems to have been washed off, and all the colors are more vibrant today.
 I know they say that the Rim fire won’t be fully out till the first snow, but I hope the rain helped the firemen a little bit at least.

-I’m off to clear my studio some more and perhaps there will be some sketching after breakfast and morning chores.
 I have an Autumn Morning After Rain necklace in my mind.
 All crystal drops and leafy peridot against a darker framework of woody browns and golden yellows.
 There’s a story that wants told.